Testzero-wz/wscan/README.rst

 ======

-Wscan——A Fast & Simple web site scanner.
+wscan——A Fast & Simple web site scanner.
 Base on aiohttp and refer to the dirsearch of multi-threading version.

 Can both run in Linux & Windows.